wp-plugins/entrywizard/readme.txt

 = 0.9.4 =
 * stop users from uploading to a closed webform using an old page
-* put custom-fields code in wp-content directory so it wont get overwritten by an upgrade

 = 0.9.3 =
 * fixed a problem displaying webforms when the user does not have full permissions